FrenchCommando/clean_cmake_project/README.md

 - googletest will be cloned in /libs/googletest
 - source files are placed in the /src/ folder - with one sub-folder for each sub-project
 - test files are placed in the /tests/ folder - with one sub-folder for each sub-project
+- (optional) source files for executable in /src/*-exe_suffix/ folder

 ##Links
 - The name of the main project is retrieve from the location of the script, it is used for